grandchild/Signal-Desktop-Darkskin/README.md

 ![Preview](https://raw.github.com/grandchild/Signal-Desktop-Darkskin/master/screenshot.png)

 ##### Installation
-Either directly overwrite or just patch the CSS file at
+Simply overwrite the CSS file of the app with the `manifest.css` from here.

 OS  | File Location
 --- | -------------